MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 <a name="Overview"></a>
 ## Overview ##

 In this hands-on lab we will describe how to create a Windows Azure Web Site with Django.
-We will also describe how to create a simple page to display your current location on a Bing Map!
-We will use FTP to manage those web sites.
-You can run the lab on Windows, Linux or Mac.
+We will also describe how to create a simple page to show the earthquake information with Django!
+We will use FTP to manage the web site.

 <a name="Objectives"></a>
 ### Objectives ###